Nakao2/cpp-chess-game/README.md

 Missing classic chess features:

-1) Pawn promotion choice

-2) While a checkmate makes any further moves impossible, the user or cpu player are not notified of it.
+1) While a checkmate makes any further moves impossible, the user or cpu player are not notified of it.